 Mergers & Acquisitions (M&A) in Latvia

-The Competition Council of Latvia examines submitted notifications regarding agreements between market participants and takes decisions in respect of them as well as restricts market concentration by taking decisions in relation to mergers of market participants.
+The Competition Council of Latvia examines submitted notifications regarding agreements between market participants and takes decisions in respect of them.
+It also restricts market concentration by taking decisions in relation to mergers of market participants.

-According to the Competition Law in Latvia (Antitrust Law in Latvia), a merger of market participants is:
+According to Competition and Antitrust Law in Latvia, a merger of market participants is:

 Merger notification in Latvia

-1) the combined turnover of the participants in the merger for the previous financial year in the territory of Latvia has exceeded 25 million lats (35'572'000 EUR); or
+- the combined turnover of the participants in the merger for the previous financial year in the territory of Latvia has exceeded 35,572,000 EUR; or

-However, the notification shall not be submitted if the turnover of one from two participants in the merger for the previous financial year in the territory of Latvia has not exceeded 1.5 million lats (2'134'320 EUR).
+However, the notification shall not be submitted if the turnover of one to two participants in the merger for the previous financial year in the territory of Latvia has not exceeded 2,134,000 EUR.

 The market participants are entitled to submit to the Competition Council a short-form merger notification, if one of the following conditions exists:

 It is specified, that the turnover of the market participants shall be calculated by summing the proceeds from the activity, from the purchase of goods and services only in Latvia in the prior financial year.
-If the companies do not submit such report, a penalty up to Ls 1000 (1'423 EUR) per day can be fined.
+If the companies do not submit such a report, a penalty up to 1,400 EUR per day can be applied.

 If the Competition Council decides that such merger of market participants of which a short-form merger notification has been submitted requires additional investigation, it may require the market participants to submit a full-form merger notification.

-The Competition Council by its decision shall prohibit mergers as a result of which a dominant position is created or strengthened, or which may significantly reduce competition in any concrete market.
+The Competition Council in its decisions shall prohibit mergers as a result of which a dominant position is created or strengthened, or which may significantly reduce competition in any concrete market.
 The Competition Council is entitled to permit such mergers, determining binding provisions for the relevant market participants, which prevents the negative consequences of the merger in relation to competition.

-If the merger of market participants of which a notification report has been given does not cause the above mentioned consequences, the Competition Council shall take a decision permitting the merger.
+If the merger of market participants of which a notification report has been given does not result in the above mentioned consequences, the Competition Council shall take a decision permitting the merger.

-A merger of market participants, regarding which a notification had to be given, but was not given, is illegal.
+A merger of market participants for which a notification had to be given, but has not been given, is illegal.

 Merger notification in Latvia, Lithuania, Estonia